-Michael Mohrland, Psy.D., ABPP-CN (Nova Southeastern University, 2006) is a board certified clinical neuropsychologist providing neuropsychological services at the Thompson Center for Autism and Neurodevelopment.
+Michael Mohrland, Psy.D., ABPP-CN (Nova Southeastern University, 2006) is a Clinical Professor in the Department of Health Psychology.
+Dr. Mohrland is a board certified clinical neuropsychologist providing neuropsychological services at the Thompson Center for Autism and Neurodevelopment.
 Dr. Mohrland completed a formal fellowship in neuropsychology/rehabilitation psychology at the University of Michigan.
-His clinics include the Pediatric Neuropsychology Clinic, Autism Neuropsychology Clinic, Pediatric Concussion Clinic, Psychotherapy for concussion and tic disorders, and is a member of the Cerebral Palsy multi-disciplinary clinic.
-Dr. Mohrland is Co-Director of the APPCN Clinical Neuropsychology Fellowship.
+His clinics include the Pediatric Neuropsychology Clinic, Autism Neuropsychology Clinic, and Pediatric Concussion Clinic.
+Dr. Mohrland is Co-Director of the APPCN Clinical

+Neuropsychology Fellowship.
 He is also lead facilitator for Missouri Telehealth Network's Concussion Care ECHO.